The two-dimensional one-component plasma is hyperuniform: Quantitative estimate on translation-invariance

 \subsection{Effect of localized translations on the energy}

 {\mathsf{H}_\La} We now apply the “spin wave” / “localized translation” construction to a sub-system with good external potential.
 Let $\La$ (a disk of radius $T$), $\nn$, $\VextL$ be as in Section \ref{sec:CI}, with $\VextL$ a good external potential, let $\mm = \nn \muW$ be the corresponding non-uniform background and assume that the properties listed in Section \ref{sec:good_properties} hold.
-Let $L$ be as in Section \ref{sec:locating} and let us choose $\epsilon, \ell$ in such a way that:
+Let \cor{$L \geq 100$} and let us choose $\epsilon, \ell$ in such a way that:

 Let $\ErrAv(t, \epsilon, \ell, \bX)$ denote the following “averaging error”:

 where $\Phit \bX$ denotes the configuration obtained after applying $\Phit$ to all the points of $\bX$. \begin{proposition} There exists a constant $\Cc$ depending on $\beta$ on the “local laws” constant $\Cloc$ (and thus on the good external potential constant) such that: